gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 **1.20.62**
 - Naming a Campfire and then placing it will give the campfire a hovering name tag above it
-- Naming a boat/chestboat and then placing it will give th boat a hovering name tag above it
+- Naming a boat/chest boat and then placing it will give the boat a hovering name tag above it

 **Preview 1.20.70.21 - Preview 1.20.70.20 (UBC) (Experimental)**
 - Downgrading the Vault Block from 1.20.70.21 as a block to 1.20.70.20 will turn them into unknown blocks.
 Mine up the unknown block (making sure that they do not stack) and then updating to 1.21.30 will give you the Vault Block as a tile item.